 Jay’s research is on sustainable natural resource management using a hybrid, interdisciplinary systems science approach.
 Her work has a particular emphasis in supporting indigenous communities in participatory action research and she has been using a range of techniques, including biophysical monitoring and participatory video to help local communities manage natural resources.
 Jay has worked in Guyana since 1999 through a range of funded projects included the Darwin Initiative Wetlands Project: (http://darwin.defra.gov.uk/project/12019), and currently the EU COBRA Project: (www.projectcobra.org).

 She works in the Geography Department at Royal Holloway University of London.

-Jess is a PhD student based at DICE, University of Kent, studying social attitudes and perceptions of urban biodiversity in Georgetown.
+Jess is a post-doctoral researcher at DICE, University of Kent.
+She conducted her PhD in Guyana, studying social attitudes and perceptions of urban biodiversity in Georgetown.
 Jess is interested in interdisciplinary methods in conservation, and has also worked on such projects in the US Virgin Islands and Madagascar.